 A breach of fiduciary duty may occur in any number of circumstances in which the fiduciary acts inappropriately to the beneficiary’s detriment.
 For example, trustees of an estate must be actively engaged in the proper management and administration of the estate’s assets or risk legal action that may result in removal, financial reparations or even criminal charges.

-New York law is illustrative of the duties of a stock broker to his customer.
+New York law as it developed over the years is illustrative of the duties of a stock broker to his customer.
 If the agreement with the customer is discretionary, the broker owes the customer a general fiduciary duty.
 If the agreement is non-discretionary, the broker’s fiduciary duty to the customer is limited to the duties entrusted to him related to orders including the duty to achieve best execution.
-In normal circumstances there is no on-going duty to the customer including any duty to supply the customer with advice relating to his positions.
-However, where special circumstances exist, the fiduciary duty of a stock broker may be expanded beyond that indicated above.
+In normal circumstances there was historically no on-going duty to the customer including any duty to supply the customer with advice relating to his positions.
+However, where special circumstances exist by virtue of the age or lack of sophistication or other handicaps of the beneficiary, or the relationship between the customer and the broker is not arms-length, the fiduciary duty of a stock broker could be expanded beyond that indicated above.

 Market Consulting Corporation

 © 2008-2021 Ronald W. Cornew.
 All Rights Reserved.